Swimming in an open body of water (like a river, lake, or ocean) is different from

 parallel to the shore or should tread water and call for a lifeguard's help.

-The stings of jellyfish or Portuguese
+The stings of jellyfish

-tell an adult right away if they're stung.
+water and to tell an adult right away if they're stung.

 In bad weather, they should get out of the water right away.
 If there's lightning,